04 Feb Tourism in Catalonia

 During your stay, enjoy the amenities offered all-year long—from cultural exploration of the unique buildings in Barcelona to the archaeological site at Tarraco.

-You can walk through the monastery of Poblet in Tarragona, head into the churches of the Boí Valley in Lleida or visit the National Art Museum of Catalonia.
+You can walk through the monastery of Poblet in Tarragona, head into the churches of the Boí Valley in Lleida, visit the National Art Museum of Catalonia in Barcelona or feel like Game of Thrones in Girona.

 Tourism by the Beach